kyma-project/kyma/components/function-controller/README.md

 # Function Controller

 The Knative Function Controller is a Kubernetes controller that enables Kyma to manage Function resources.
-It uses Knative Build and Knative Serving under the hood.
+It uses Tekton Pipelines and Knative Serving under the hood.

 ## Prerequisites

 The Function Controller requires the following components to be installed:

-- Knative Build (v0.6.0)
+- Tekton Pipelines (v0.7.0)
 - Knative Serving (v0.8.1)
 - Istio (v1.0.7)